-'Masks' was created for my own promotional purposes before I realized it would make a cool image on its own.
+Masks was created for my own promotional purposes before I realized it would make an interesting canvas on its own.
 This piece consists of other pieces and textures of other works.
 That's the absolute beauty of digital... transferring elements and effects at will.
-'Masks' truly highlights my love of exoticism, textures and exotic textures.
+Masks truly highlights my love of exoticism, textures and exotic textures.
+And gas masks.

-Meditate is another creation meant to invoke a sense of peace and calm in the midst of life's storms.
+Meditate is another creation meant to invoke a sense of peace and calm in the midst of life's offsets and storms.
 It took numerous texture layers to get the vintage look desired for Meditate.
-Well-aged, well-seasoned and slightly damaged effects are an integral part of my digital style, invoking feelings of something well-loved in its worn-around-the-edges glory.
+Aged, seasoned and slightly damaged effects are an integral part of my digital style; giving the impression of something timeless, well-worn and well-loved.

 Inspired by a Himalayan music channel, Trapa basically means 'student'.
-I love the beautiful faces of these Tibetan monks in patient posture offset by passionate reds, often a Sketchie Beach choice in palette for its boldness and energy.
-Featured as well are the many texture and effects layers, along with the erosion for conveyance of age, that is my special signature.
+I love the beautiful faces of these Tibetan monks in patient posture offset by a passionate red palette, a much used choice of palette for its bold nature and shock to the eye.
+Featured as well are the many texture layers, along with erosion effects for conveyance of age, my special signature.

 Having always had a fascination for large pond goldfish, also known as Koi, and old school tattoo art, this is my interpretation of combining the two.
 Much Koi uses several texture layers, very evident in the artwork, and a bold, rich palette that is no less exotic than the rest of the pieces in this gallery.